The Premature Prediction:

 Of course not.
 The one great uncertainty was not whether or not Harry would ultimately manage to defeat Lord Voldemort, but whether Harry would manage to defeat Lord Voldemort and survive.
 There had been endless debate on this issue from the first interview in which Mrs Rowling mischievously tossed out the suggestion that he might not.

 Up to the end of Book 5 there was comparatively little in the text to say for certain whether she intended to take the question of Harry’s survival in one direction or the other.
-With HBP she introduced a very real possibility that his survival could quite legitimately be in doubt.
+Later, with HBP she introduced a very real possibility that his survival could quite legitimately be in doubt.

-But by that particular point in the story arc; five books into a series of seven, it had to be admitted that while we were certainly still missing any number of details from the backstory, and the young hero still had several difficult life lessons yet to master before he would be ready for the final confrontation, the majority of the main puzzle pieces appeared to have probably already been turned over to us.
+But by that particular point in the story arc; five books into a series of seven, it had to be admitted that while we were certainly still missing any number of details from the backstory, and the young hero still appeared to have several difficult life lessons yet to master before he would be ready for the final confrontation, the majority of the main puzzle pieces seemed to have probably already been turned over to us.
 The then-forthcoming ‘Harry Potter and the Half-Blood Prince’ already had already a strong feel of being an “answer” book.
 By which I mean that it had the feel of being the book in which we would finally get a good many answers to questions that had already been asked.
 (After the event: boy howdy!)

 And I thought that while Rowling might very well throw us still another variety of non-standard magic to which we had not yet been properly introduced, and that we would probably learn a bit more about the greater wizarding world, she wasn’t likely to be tossing us (the readers, that is, not necessarily Harry, the character) a whole lot of brand new concepts.
-We could all pretty well anticipate what direction she is likely to be taking us by that time.
+We could all pretty well anticipate what direction she was likely to be taking us by that time.